CHENGY12/CausalHTP/README.md

 ## Citation

+Part of the code comes from [STGAT](https://github.com/huang-xx/STGAT).
+If you find this code useful then please also cite their paper.

-Please use the citation provided below if it is useful to your research:
+Please use the citation provided below if this repo is useful to your research:

 ```
 @inproceedings{CausalHTP,